By Kurt Van Moos, Executive Director, Client Solutions, GoGlobal

 It is important to note capital gains are not exempt, as profits obtained from dividends or the sale of real estate or personal property will be taxed at a flat rate of 19%.
 Interestingly, this tax scheme only applies to income earned within Spain, meaning foreign professionals are exempt from paying Spanish taxes on income generated abroad.

-Maximize talent development with expert assistance
+Maximize talent development and employee retention with expert assistance

 For companies who have opted to use the Employer of Record model to employ staff globally, having a trusted partner such as GoGlobal can be a game-changer.
 With local teams on the ground, a partner such as GoGlobal will have localized expertise in Spanish employment and extensive experience with Spanish labor laws and can guide foreign companies and expatriate workers through the intricacies of the Beckham Law.
 They can ensure seamless compliance with local regulations, such as the Beckham Law, and facilitate talent acquisition and retention in Spain.